 Solar quotes can be difficult to understand.
 You have selected a few reputable companies and now you have received some quotes.
 What are the key points you would need to look for to be able to compare these quotes?
 In this blog post, we hope to give you some pointers for things to look for.

-Make sure the company has a good reputation, has good references, are good in communication with you as a customer, and provide sufficient warranties and guarantees.
+Make sure the company has a good reputation, has good references, is good in communication with you as a customer, and provides sufficient warranties and guarantees.
 The company should be able to do a site visit, perhaps after paying a small deposit, in order to customise the quote to your needs.
 They should be willing to establish a good working relationship with you.
-They should also be willing to show you some of their previous installation and contacts of previous customers.
+They should also be willing to show you some of their previous installations and give you contact details of their previous customers.

 Make sure the company has checked all your requirements and that they have gone through all the issues together with you to determine the correct size of installation for your needs.
 Some companies also offer to do a an energy analysis and a full PV / solar analysis to determine the number of panels you might need for your home.

 The company should also have discussed the possibility of expanding the system at a later stage, e.g. by starting with a backup system first, and then including solar panels later, or by buying one inverter first and adding an additional inverter in parallel later, or adding additional batteries later.
 Make sure your system allows for that if that's what you want in the future.

 In your quote, all items should be priced separately, including separate items for installation, panel mounting and consumables.
 Without this detailed breakdown, you’ll have an impossible time trying to compare different quotes.
 Make sure the quote has VAT as well.